-Croatia reported 78 new confirmed cases of coronavirus infection during that day, and the new measures have been made.
+Croatia reported an increased number of new confirmed cases of coronavirus infection during that day, and the new measures have been made.
 Despite the recommendations about social isolation, closures of museums, schools, restaurants, shopping malls, people didn’t easily listen to recommendations.
 Elders and children were playing together in local parks.
 Not good.

 Therefore, the government decided to declare a strict lockdown.
 No moving between towns and cities as spending time outside the homes was also restricted.

 Nothing else made the news and many people were just irritated, annoyed, or simply perplexed and not being able to think about anything else.

 On Sunday, March 22, shortly after 6 in the morning, a 5.3-5.5 magnitude earthquake hit the country’s capital, Zagreb.

 Suddenly, many people were not able to #stayathome.
 Their homes were damaged.
 Many historical buildings had their roofs fallen, walls broken, and the whole electrical and heating systems unsafe.

 I said that everyone should be happy to have a home to stay at in these times.
 Before you ask me about it, I have to say I am fine because my address is on the coast, about 180 kms away from Zagreb.

 The social aspect of this disaster is yet to be measured, and we also don’t know yet if it affected the spread of that virus everyone is talking about.
 These are the topics for another article and website, while I now want to primarily focus on museums.